Why does my paint feel so rough?

 Overspray happens when someone is spray-painting and the paint drifts through the air and onto your car.
 Not the end of the world certainly, but it is damaging to your paint so you'll want to get it removed ASAP.

-How does it damage your paint?
+How does overspray damage your paint?

 Well overspray that lands on your paint and can't be easily washed off has already dried and adhered to your paint, which means it will continue to burrow its way into your paint.
 Not good!